 Electricity

 Repair category 1

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+It

+Electricity

+Repair category 1

-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+We understand that the property was partially rewired during refurbishment works in 2018 and any documentation should be obtained in this regard.